sourcegraph/sourcegraph-public-snapshot/doc/user/code_intelligence/lsif.md

 Once the initial setup, follow the [continuous integration guide](adding_lsif_to_workflows.md#lsif-in-continuous-integration) for precise code indexing automatino for all new commits.

 > LSIF support is still a relatively new feature.
-We are currently working on validating that the feature remains responsive even with tens of thousands of repositories.
-To get started, we recommend you upload a smaller number of key repositories.
-Once you reach 50 to 100 repositories, we will be able to provide specific recommendations for ensuring stability and performance of your Sourcegraph instance.
+We are currently validating that the feature remains responsive even with tens of thousands of repositories.
+To get started we recommend you upload a smaller number of key repositories.
+Once you reach 50 to 100 repositories we will be able to provide specific recommendations for ensuring stability and performance of your Sourcegraph instance.

 ## Enabling LSIF on your Sourcegraph instance